 - Anti-rheumatic – Eucalyptus, juniper, lavender and oil of pine are reported as helpful for people with rheumatism pains in their ankles and feet.

 - Astringent – Cedar wood, cypress, frankincense, lemon and oil of yarrow are helpful in treating minor cuts and wounds of the feet.

-- Excessively Sweaty Feet – Oil of cypress, Clary sage, geranium and peppermint help cleanse and stop the propensity of some feet to sweat excessively.
+- Excessively sweaty feet – Oil of cypress, clary sage, geranium and peppermint help cleanse and stop the propensity of some feet to sweat excessively.

 Some people love to put small stones or marbles in the bottom of the foot bath container.
 Placing slight pressure on the stones or playing with the toes provides a relaxing sensation.

-Using Hydrogen Peroxide with a foot bath is the best way to disinfect cuts on the feet.
+Including hydrogen Peroxide with a foot bath is the best way to disinfect cuts on the feet.
 The use of this substance also does a great job of overall disinfecting all parts of the feet.

-There are Ion generators that can be placed into water with the feet.
+There are ion generators that can be placed into water with the feet.
 These are said to do an excellent job of taking heavy metals from the feet and legs.
 There is a lot of debate about the ability of ionic foot bath to do anything at all.
 One thing that cannot be debated is that after a fifteen minute session with an ion generator, there will be a disgusting amount of coagulant in what was, previously, clear water.

 The following treatments will not result in as much coagulant material, which makes sense if most of the heavy and toxic metals were taken out of the system at the initial treatment.